oveddan/site/content/portfolio/presence/index.md

 * Enabling someone who is physically disabled to use their eyes instead of a mouse
 * Being able to look at the bottom of an article or text and have the screen scroll down automatically
-* In virtual reality, optimizing the viewing experience by rendering in super-high resolution the area that the user is gazing
 * When having multiple tabs in an editor open, allowing a user to switch tabs and focus using their eyes
-* Measuring focus
+* Measuring focus and interest
-* Detecting interest in specific content or sections of a page

 #### How does it work?